Aminta Hennessy - A wonderful life

 Was author of Future Vision Statement for the then Civil Aviation Authority 1988.

-After being inspired to become a pilot by the legendary Nancy Bird Walton, Aminta Hennessy fought to be accepted in what was male dominated profession.
+Aminta was inspired to become a pilot when she flew from London to Calcutta in 1948 in a PanAm Boeing 307 Stratoliner.
+Aminta Hennessy fought to be accepted in what was male dominated profession.

 Now, after more than 50 years in the air and 40 years running a flight training school, she is hanging up her aviator goggles.

 This is a letter written by my mother (Lora Frances Hennessy, 1904-1975) to her mother (Ethel Margaret Noel-Paton, born Alt 1866-1963) in 1948.

 I found it in a box of photos and papers on 29 September 2023 whilst tidying up.

 In my view I flew from London to Calcutta in 1947.
 This was the flight which set me off on a flying career.
 I remember much of the flight, the various stops, the long stop at Damascus due to the pilot being ill, being seated level with the wings, seeing cloud, bad weather lightening, thunderstorms on the way.
 At Damascus during the long stopover, somehow, I snuck back onto the aircraft.
 I found getting up the stairs placed at the rear of the aircraft difficult, but I remember vividly walking up the aisle which sloped up towards the cockpit.
 I remember the cockpit because I walked all the way up there and there was a view of the ground out of the right-hand side of the cockpit.
 I thought it was an open doorway in my mind.
 As time went by I and I began to learn about airplanes I figured that that aircraft had to be a tailwheel – due to the slope.